HER PARIS: WOMEN ARTISTS IN THE CITY, 1850-1900

 Lauren Thompson is the interpretive specialist for western American, European, and American art at the DAM, where she has been the lead educator on Glory of Venice: Masterworks of the Renaissance, Degas: A Passion for Perfection, and Backstory: Western American Art in Context, among other exhibitions.
 Prior to coming to the DAM, she served as director of programs at the Ann Arbor Art Center, commissioner of the Ann Arbor Public Art Commission, and education specialist for the Alliance for the Arts in Research Universities at the University of Michigan.

-Giulia Bernardini is an instructor of humanities and art history at the University of Colorado.
+Giulia Bernardini is an instructor of humanities at the University of Colorado.
 An Italian-American hybrid and trained actress, she enjoys experimenting with pedagogical techniques in both the classroom and the museum and is fascinated by the relationship between teaching and performance.
 She has had the pleasure of teaching several courses for the DAM and has also led various tours during DAM Untitled Final Fridays.

 Molly Medakovich is a teaching specialist for adult programs at the Denver Art Museum, with a focus on adult and college audiences and lifelong learning.
 You can find her in the galleries leading a monthly Mindful Looking session, lecturing on European and American art in exhibition-related courses, or working with docents on best practices of gallery teaching.
 She has a Ph.D. in eighteenth- and nineteenth-century European art history and, in addition to her work at the DAM, teaches art history courses at the University of Denver and the University of Colorado at Colorado Springs.